open-telemetry/opentelemetry-specification/specification/resource/sdk.md

 ### Specifying resource information via an environment variable

-The SDK MUST extract information from the `OTEL_RESOURCE_ATTRIBUTES` environment variable and merge this, as the secondary resource, with any resource information provided by the user.
+The SDK MUST extract information from the `OTEL_RESOURCE_ATTRIBUTES` environment variable and [merge](#merge) this, as the secondary resource, with any resource information provided by the user, i.e. the user provided resource information has higher priority.

 The `OTEL_RESOURCE_ATTRIBUTES` environment variable will contain of a list of key value pairs, and these are expected to be represented in a format matching